Skip to main content

 Randomness (RNG)

-Card shuffling happens on Stacked's backend using cryptographic randomness.
-This is the same model most online poker sites use; it's not provably-fair in the cryptographic sense (you can't independently verify a specific shuffle was honest).
+Card shuffling happens on Stacked's servers using cryptographic randomness.
+This is the same model most online poker sites use; today there's no way to independently verify that a specific shuffle was honest.

-Provably-fair shuffling is on the roadmap.
-The plan is a commit-reveal scheme where each shuffle is committed to on-chain before the hand and revealed at showdown, so any player can verify the cards weren't manipulated.
-When that ships, we'll document it here and on the How a hand of Stacked works page.
+Verifiable on-chain shuffling is coming.
+The plan is a commit-reveal scheme where each shuffle is committed on-chain before the hand and revealed at showdown, so any player can verify the cards weren't manipulated.
+When it ships, we'll document it here and on the How a hand of Stacked works page.

 Until then, the trust story for RNG is: standard cryptographic randomness, no public history of integrity issues, and the broader contract guarantees (custody, settlement, emergency exit) limit what bad RNG could cost you in the worst case.